petergcutler/wdinstagram/README.md

 ### Instructions

-1. Create a new rails app called `wdinstagram_app`
+1. Create an `app.rb` file for your Sinatra app
-   - use and examine this command: `rails new wdinstagram_app -d postgresql`
-2. Create a database for your app using `rake db:create`
+2. Create a database for your app using rake db:create
-   - use psql to make sure your database was in fact created
-   - __Note:__ You'll have to be in your rails project directory to rake db:create
+  * Your database must run on PSQL.
 3. Generate a migration file and have it create an `entries` table with the attributes listed above
 4. Run `rake db:migrate` to actually create that table
 5. Create your __Entry__ model